mongodb-university/laravel-quickstart/README.md

 cp .env.example .env
 ```

-### Generate an App Key
+### Run the post-install Composer Script

-Run the following command to generate a Laravel application key:
+Run the following command to generate a Laravel application key and create
+a default sqllite database file:

 ```
-php artisan key:generate
+composer run-script post-install-cmd
 ```

 ### Configure your MongoDB Credentials